-Supporting the work of the Fire Authority is the Executive Group comprised of 6 Directors led by the Chief Fire Officer.
+Supporting the work of the Fire Authority is the Executive Group comprised of 5 Directors led by the Chief Fire Officer.
 Directors work with, and for, the Authority to maximise the capacity and effectiveness of the organisation in order to protect and build strong, sustainable public services that improve the safety of people across Hampshire.

-The members of the Executive Group during the 2021/22 financial year are set out below:
+The members of the Executive Group during the 2022/23 financial year are set out below:

-- Chief Fire Officer Neil Odin - Deputy Chief Fire Officer and Director of Policy and Planning Steve Apter (to June 2021) - Deputy Chief Fire Officer and Director of Policy, Planning and Assurance Shantha Dickinson (from June 2021) - Assistant Chief Fire Officer and Director of Performance and Assurance Shantha Dickinson (to May 2021) - Assistant Chief Fire Officer and Director of Operations Stewart Adamson - Director of Corporate Services Matt Robertson - Director of People and Organisational Development Molly Rowland - Chief Financial Officer Rob Carr (to 28th February 2022) - Chief Financial Officer Catherine Edgecombe (from 1st March 2022)
+- Chief Fire Officer Neil Odin - Deputy Chief Fire Officer and Director of Policy, Planning and Assurance Shantha Dickinson - Assistant Chief Fire Officer and Director of Operations Stewart Adamson - Director of Corporate Services Matt Robertson - Director of People and Organisational Development Molly Rowland - Chief Financial Officer Catherine Edgecombe